Fall Prevention vs. Fall Protection: Why Prevention Wins at the Roof Edge

 ✅ OSHA-compliant and budget-friendly

 When fall hazards are eliminated with permanent or passive systems, the chances of serious incidents are drastically reduced.
 Prevention doesn’t rely on workers remembering to clip, it simply removes the risk.
+Top Rooftop Fall Hazards—and How to Prevent Them Rooftops are full of hidden dangers.
+Common hazards include:

 - Access Points – Risk of slipping while ascending or descending.